For the second consecutive year, a UT Law student has won Baylor University Law School’s elite invitation-only “The Closer” competition.

 “I was honored to represent the University of Tennessee College of Law,” Adams said.
 Baylor Law hosted “a first-class event where I was able to meet a number of talented law students from across the country.”

 “The Closer” is an invitation-only competition limited to one student entrant per school.
-Law schools invited to compete must have excelled at previous transaction law competitions or have otherwise distinguished themselves in the area of transactional training.
+Law schools invited to compete must have excelled at previous transactional law competitions or have otherwise distinguished themselves in the area of transactional training.
 Ten teams were selected for this year’s competition.

 Unlike other transactional law contests, the details of the problem are only disclosed to the competitors twenty-four hours prior to the first round of negotiations.
 The tight timeline pushes competitors to identify the legal issues and devise and negotiate solutions that best serve their client’s wishes with the efficiency required of lawyers under realistic time constraints.